 Watching shaven headed mothers with wigs pushing buggies, the ultra-Orthodox community is a frozen repository of piety that dates back to the 18th century.
 Global souls like me are ignored to preserve the other-worldly purity of their sect.
 I’m just a passing visitor with no social responsibilities.
 I wear my headphones as ear muffs and sport £40 Americana jeans and Nike trainers.

-From walking along a crystal arrow in Florence with its magnificent arrangement of green hills, geniuses and endless blue sky…to trudging through Stamford Hill on an overcrowded bus, I’ve given up on London (again).
-I used to think nothing of travelling to the West End or south of the river, but recently just leaving the house feels like a chore.
+From walking along a crystal arrow in Florence with its magnificent arrangement of green hills, geniuses and endless blue sky to trudging through Stamford Hill on public transport, I’ve given up on London once again.
+I used to think nothing of travelling to the West End for a night out, but now just leaving the house now feels like a chore.

-With its occasional flourishes of glamour and entertainment, London is a machine to live in alright, one filled with rootless metropolitan trash.
+With its occasional flourishes of glamour, London is a machine to live in alright, one filled with rootless metropolitan trash.

-On that note, my next stop is Lisbon.
+On that note I can’t take it anymore.
+My next stop is Lisbon.